gkryzia/ironman2015/ironman2015-RNotebook.md

 ## 3. Final conclusions and answers to the asked questions

-#### **In most sports younger competitors achieve better results.
+In most sports younger competitors achieve better results.
 Ironman is not one of those sports, though.
-Let us look at the final insights from my analysis.**
+Let us look at the final insights from my analysis.

-#### <i> **Participation in terms of gender and age**</i>
+#### Participation in terms of gender and age

-#### Ironman World Championships are dominated by men.
+Ironman World Championships are dominated by men.
 Women make up 28% of all participants.

-#### Most numerous age group for both men and women is 40-49 (34% for men and 28% for women).
+Most numerous age group for both men and women is 40-49 (34% for men and 28% for women).
 Right after this group is the group 30-39 and 50-59.
 Only in the 4th position and much smaller is the youngest group 20-29 (10% for men and 15% for women).

-#### We can infer that Ironman is a competition which requires more sport experience and endurance, that is why most participants are people after their forties.
+We can infer that Ironman is a competition which requires more sport experience and endurance, that is why most participants are people after their forties.

 ------------------------------------------------------------------------